Terms and Conditions

 Most guilty plea cases are dealt at the first hearing or two hearings if the case involves special reasons or the Court needs to adjourn before sentencing which is unusual.
 Appeals will require a single hearing for straightforward cases or a minimum of two hearings if against conviction.

-Some cases are discontinued after the first hearing avoiding the need for a second hearing.
+Some not guilty plea cases are discontinued after the first hearing avoiding the need for a second hearing.
+We may ask the prosecution to drop the charges before the first hearing in appropriate cases saving you the worry of attending Court.
 Other cases may necessitate more than two hearings.
 It is not possible to be certain about the number of hearings as this will depend on whether the case is complex or there may be additional hearings requested by the Court or prosecution.

 We may agree a discount on fees where more than two hearings are necessary and an additional hearing is within a short time of the previous one.